razoumov/publish/git.md

 ## 10. Collaborating through git pull requests

 I will only briefly mention this.
 This is the feature of github, not git.
+A pull request has a formal review interface with line comments and other advanced features, and is a better way to push changes into large github repositories with more than a couple of users than a direct push.

 ~~~ {.bash}
 laptop